izzyleung/Robots/gre_word_lover/README.md

 ./manage.py loaddata fixtures/words.json
 ```

-__Please Note: the copyright of all the vocabulary materials belongs to Mr. Chen Qi, and Mr Zhou shulin.__
+__Please Note: the copyright of all the vocabulary materials belongs to Mr. Chen Qi, and Mr. Zhou Shulin.__

 Don't forget to edit `credential_example.py` to fill in your credentials, and rename the file to `credential.py`.